 - An initial meeting with the potentially affected employee(s) explaining the reasons for the potential redundancy and the selection process that the employer will follow.
-This should be confirmed in writing. - > Once the selection criteria have been applied, a letter to the provisionally selected employee(s) setting out the reasons for redundancy and their selection and inviting them to a consultation meeting.
-The employee(s) will need to be given information about their selection assessment. - A first individual consultation meeting to discuss the employee's provisional selection for redundancy, alternatives to redundancy, and proposed redundancy pay terms. - > Discussions in relation to alternative vacancies and any application procedure. - A final individual consultation meeting confirming selection for redundancy and discussing redundancy pay terms.
-This should be confirmed in writing. - > The employer should allow an employee to appeal against the decision to make them redundant.
+This should be confirmed in writing. - Once the selection criteria have been applied, a letter to the provisionally selected employee(s) setting out the reasons for redundancy and their selection and inviting them to a consultation meeting.
+The employee(s) will need to be given information about their selection assessment. - A first individual consultation meeting to discuss the employee's provisional selection for redundancy, alternatives to redundancy, and proposed redundancy pay terms. - Discussions in relation to alternative vacancies and any application procedure.
+A final individual consultation meeting confirming selection for redundancy and - The employer should allow an employee to appeal against the decision to make them redundant.